Balls of steel! Henderson and Salah keep Liverpool's machine rolling with Spurs comeback | Goal.com

 Strap yourselves in.

-They’d been shocked by Kane’s opener, nodded in at the Kop end after just 47 seconds, but should have been ahead by half-time.
+They’d been shocked by Kane’s opener, nodded in at the Kop end after just 47 seconds, but they should really have been ahead and cruising by half-time.
 Gazzaniga made saves from Salah, Roberto Firmino, Virgil van Dijk and Trent Alexander-Arnold, while Sadio Mane missed a golden chance.
-Somehow, they trailed at the break.
+Somehow, Liverpool trailed at the break.

 Could it be that their luck was about to run out?

 Think again.
-Henderson, not a universally-popular selection with supporters in midfield, had struggled in the first half but he was about to step up for his team after the interval.
+Henderson, far from a universally-popular selection with supporters in midfield, had struggled in the first half but he was about to step up for his team after the interval, big time.
 Fabinho, majestic throughout, clipped a pass into the penalty area, Firmino and Danny Rose tangled and the ball fell loose.
 The skipper did the rest, his left-footed strike into the far corner prompting wild celebrations.
+He hadn't scored here since December 2015.
+He might not score many more important in the future.

-They certainly were in the closing stages, when Serge Aurier’s clumsy challenge on Mane in the box drew a penalty.
-James Milner took the decisive one against Leicester here last time, but this time Salah stepped up to dispatch it past Gazzaniga for his eighth goal of the season.
+They certainly got one in the closing stages, when Serge Aurier’s clumsy challenge on Mane in the box drew a penalty.
+James Milner took the decisive one against Leicester here last time, but this time Salah stepped up to dispatch it past Gazzaniga for his eighth goal of the season, low and hard.
 The relief was palpable.

 What a win.
 Reports of Spurs’ demise have been greatly exaggerated.
 Mauricio Pochettino’s side have quality in abundance, and certainly know how to cause Liverpool problems.